API vs Integration: What Is the Difference?

 An API integration with Slack's REST API, for example, might allow your app to send a message to your #project-alerts Slack channel every time a user creates a new project in another app.
 Or you could use Shopify's GraphQL API to build an API integration that sends a purchase request to another app when someone makes a purchase.

-API integrations can vary widely based on the type of API (Public, Private, Partner, and Composite) and the protocols commonly used for transferring data (SOAP, REST, and RPC).
+API integrations can vary widely based on the type of API (Public, Private, Partner, and Composite) and the architectures commonly used for transferring data (SOAP, REST, and RPC).
 Also, whether the integration is query-based (pull) or event/webhook-driven (push).
 Finally, we might think of API integrations in terms of direction: one-way export, one-way import, or two-way.

 We've touched on high-level use cases of APIs and API integration.
 In this section, we'll talk about a couple of APIs and some API integrations that could be built upon them.